NotRequiem/screenshare-tool/README.md

 !!
 THIS TOOL IS CURRENTLY IN DEVELOPMENT AND NOT DONE YET !!

-The program will also tell you what to do exactly in any situation and will automatically fix any possible errors.

 ## Features added by the moment
 > 1. Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.